 If you may have stomach cancer, your primary care physician will recommend that you meet with a gastroenterologist or surgical oncologist.
 Our team of gastroenterologists and surgical oncologists take great care to make accurate diagnosis for each patient and carefully evaluate any symptoms with the following diagnostic tools and procedures:

-- Medical history: We will ask you about your background, previous surgeries and any family history of stomach cancer.
+- Medical history: We will ask you about your background, previous surgeries, and any family history.

 - Physical examination: We will perform a detailed physical examination to determine whether you have a stomach tumor and if it has spread anywhere else in your body.
 This exam may include any of the following tests and procedures: